Tearsheet

 Peter Warwick, President and Chief Executive Officer

-Peter Warwick became President and CEO of Scholastic in August 2021, making him only the third CEO in Scholastic's more than 100-year history.
-Prior to his appointment as CEO, he served as an independent director on Scholastic's Board from 2014–2021.
-Warwick has extensive management and operational expertise in education publishing and in the information and media industries.
-He held several senior leadership positions at Thomson Reuters, including CEO of significant business units such as the Legal and Regulatory businesses in the APAC region, Thomson Tax & Accounting, and Thomson Legal.
-He retired from Thomson Reuters in 2018 from his role as Chief People Officer.
-Earlier in his career, Peter spent 20 years at Pearson, where he began in an editorial capacity and eventually became CEO of the company's professional education and information business unit.
+Peter Warwick became President and CEO of Scholastic in August 2021, making him the third CEO in the company's over 100-year history.
+He had previously served as an independent director on Scholastic's Board from 2014 to 2021.
+Prior to Scholastic, Peter held several senior leadership positions at Thomson Reuters, including CEO of its Legal and Regulatory businesses in the APAC region, CEO of Thomson Tax & Accounting, and CEO of Thomson Legal, before retiring as Chief People Officer in 2018.
+He also began his career at Pearson, where he became CEO of the company's professional education and information business unit.
+Peter, born in the United Kingdom, holds degrees in history from Bristol University and York University, and started his career in educational publishing.

-Haji Glover, Executive Vice President & Chief Financial Officer
+Haji Glover, Executive Vice President and Chief Financial Officer

-Haji Glover was named Scholastic's Executive Vice President & Chief Financial Officer, effective January 22, 2024.
-He brings over 27 years of financial planning, analysis, and corporate finance experience to Scholastic.
-Most recently, Glover served as the Director of Finance at Amazon, leading the finance organization supporting the People Experience and Technology division since September 2022.
-Before joining Amazon, he was Senior Vice President of Corporate Finance at Scholastic from 2020 to 2022.
-His career also includes various finance leadership roles at Lockheed Martin, Ford Motor Company, Honeywell International, and Alvogen Group from 2000 to 2020.
+Haji Glover was named Executive Vice President & Chief Financial Officer of Scholastic, effective January 22, 2024.
+He previously held the role of Senior Vice President of Corporate Finance at Scholastic from 2020 to 2022.
+Most recently, he served as the Director of Finance at Amazon, leading the finance organization for the People Experience and Technology division.
+Before his initial tenure at Scholastic, Mr. Glover held various finance leadership roles at Lockheed Martin, Ford Motor Company, Honeywell International, and Alvogen Group.

 Beth Polcari, President, Education Solutions